COFFEE SHOP-QUALITY AT HOME: The Nescafé Dolce Gusto system has grown phenomenally since 2006.

 Last year the company opened a new EUR 117 million factory in Biessenhofen dedicated to producing hypoallergenic infant formula.

-EXPANDING THE BUSINESS: With 12 production lines, the Schwerin factory aims to produce about two billion coffee capsules a year
+EXPANDING THE BUSINESS: The Schwerin factory aims to produce about two billion coffee capsules a year.

 Nestlé invested EUR 35 million to extend its Erlenbacher frozen baked cakes and desserts factory in Erlenbacher.